-The road to Munduk winds up from Lovina on the north coast gradually.
 The rice fields become steeper, interspersed with lush scenes of coconut and banana plantations.
-Reports of trekking in Bali had attracted me to these forest-clad mountains from when I first began to research my mission to discover unspoilt Bali.
+It was all part of my mission to discover unspoilt Bali.

 Steep terraces push upwards through the green, which is dotted with the red rusted tin roofs of villages.
 The scent of cloves wafts down through the warm air – millions of the aromatic dried flower buds are spread to dry in the sun along the roadside.

 In the main street of Munduk banners are fluttering in the breeze, and I settle in quickly on the verandah of One Homestay to drink in the stunning views over valley and peaks.
 Below me the blackened shrines of a small family temple is decorated with red and yellow fabric.

 In September the clove harvest was in full swing in Munduk.
 Once cloves only grew in the ‘Spice Islands’ – the Maluku Islands – and were a hugely valuable trading commodity in the 17th century, worth their weight in gold.
 They have been used over the centuries for everything from freshening the breath to flavouring food, cigarettes and traditional medicines.